What Happened During The Battle Of Atlanta

 Trends and Latest Developments in Atlanta's Civil War History

 In recent years, there has been a growing trend towards re-examining the Civil War through a more inclusive and nuanced lens, particularly concerning the Battle of Atlanta.
-Historians are increasingly focusing on the experiences of enslaved people and free African Americans during the war, highlighting their contributions and struggles.
+So historians are increasingly focusing on the experiences of enslaved people and free African Americans during the war, highlighting their contributions and struggles.
 This includes exploring the role of African Americans in supporting the Union Army and their efforts to resist Confederate rule.

 Another trend is the use of digital technology to enhance our understanding of the Battle of Atlanta.
-Researchers are employing Geographic Information Systems (GIS) to map the battlefield and analyze troop movements, providing new insights into the battle's dynamics.
+And researchers are employing Geographic Information Systems (GIS) to map the battlefield and analyze troop movements, providing new insights into the battle's dynamics.
 These digital tools allow historians to visualize the battle in unprecedented detail, revealing patterns and relationships that were previously hidden.

 Public opinion regarding the Civil War and its legacy remains divided, particularly in the South.
 Some continue to romanticize the Confederacy and its leaders, while others condemn slavery and celebrate the Union victory.
 These differing perspectives often clash in debates over Confederate monuments and symbols, highlighting the ongoing relevance of the Civil War in American society.